-It will all depend on the precise forms of virtual information processing machinery that evolution has managed to produce, for use in perception, reasoning, learning, motive formulation, planning, metacognition, other-related metacognition, and generalising use of affordances to include thinking about possibilities and impossibilities.
-I suspect current methods of neuroscientific investigation cannot yield deep information about these problems.
+It will all depend on the precise forms of virtual information processing machinery that evolution has managed to produce, about which I suspect current methods of neuroscientific investigation cannot yield deep information.

-Moreover, it seems that current AI mechanisms (including deep learning mechanisms -- which lack the ability to discover impossibilities and necessary connections, among other things) cannot produce reasoners like Euclid, Zeno, Archimedes, or even reasoners like pre-verbal toddlers, weaver birds and squirrels.
-Some of the reasons have been indicated above.
+Current AI cannot produce reasoners like Euclid, Zeno, Archimedes, or even reasoners like pre-verbal toddlers, weaver birds and squirrels.

-This indicates serious gaps in current AI, despite many impressive achievements.
-I see no reason to believe that uniform, statistics based learning mechanisms will have the power to bridge those gaps: in particular it is impossible for statistical reasoning to establish necessary truths.
+This indicates serious gaps, despite many impressive achievements.
+I see no reason to believe that uniform, statistics based learning mechanisms will have the power to bridge those gaps.